awsdocs/amazon-glacier-developer-guide/doc_source/api-job-output-get.md

 *Type*: A string representation in the ISO 8601 date format, for example `2013-03-20T17:03:43.221Z`\.

 **InventoryDate**
 The UTC date and time of the last inventory for the vault that was completed after changes to the vault\.
-Even though Amazon Glacier prepares a vault inventory once a day, the inventory date is only updated if there have been archive additions or deletions to the vault since the last inventory\.
+Even though Glacier prepares a vault inventory once a day, the inventory date is only updated if there have been archive additions or deletions to the vault since the last inventory\.
 *Type*: A string representation in the ISO 8601 date format, for example `2013-03-20T17:03:43.221Z`\.

 **SHA256TreeHash**